GaetanKarst/The-Kotlingerless-Quiz/README.md

-# The_Kotlingerless_Quiz
+# The-Kotlingerless-Quiz

 *This was created during my time as a student at Code Chrysalis*

 ![Screen Shot 2021-06-23 at 0 03 29](https://user-images.githubusercontent.com/66731438/122949680-d1111b80-d3b6-11eb-90d0-e63e6b7fc456.png)

-## Project
+## Introduction

-The The Kotlingerless Quiz is a simple quiz made using Kotlin and android API.
-Players have to go through a serie of questions in order to score points.
+The Kotlingerless Quiz is a simple quiz made using Kotlin and android API.
+Players have to go through a series of questions in order to score points.
 At the end of the quiz, is displayed the total score of the current players along with a scoreboard of players' scores stored in a database.
-**The Database is not connected yet to the application although the back-end is all finished**

-In order to learn what the XML markup language really is, the design of the app has been entirely made coding in XML and no drop-down elements have been used during this project.
+**In order to learn what the XML markup language really is, the design of the app has been entirely made coding in XML, meaning that no drop-down elements have been used during this project.**

 ## Getting Started